About our Grammar School

 Since 2017 the school has been taking part in the Duke of Edinburgh’s International Award (DofE: https://www.dofe.cz/).
 The programme’s goal is to support young people aged 14–24 in their comprehensive development of skills and abilities through long-term and regular activities in four interrelated areas: talent development, sports, volunteering and adventure expeditions at three levels.
 Upon the programme’s completion, the participants can receive an internationally recognised DofE certificate.
 You can find out more about the DofE project here.

-PRIGO collaborates with over 20 foreign schools from the United Kingdom, France, Germany, Austria, USA and China (click here).
+PRIGO cooperates with over 20 foreign schools from the United Kingdom, France, Germany, Austria, USA or China (click here).
 The international exchange of students and teachers makes one’s acquisition of skills faster.
 Our students’ education has therefore an international dimension.
-Both students and teachers are offered short-term and long-term study or work visits.
+Both students and teachers are offered short-term and long-term study or work stays.